 Vacation year-round 75 minutes NE of the Twin Cities (Minneapolis/St.Paul) in Polk County, Wisconsin on Big Blake Lake (License #76675).
-While you can kick back and truly relax in this tastefully furnished and designed home that has come together after 10+ years of collecting you'll also encounter all the charms of rustic cabin life.
+Kick back and relax in this tastefully furnished adirondack style designed home with modern kitchen and bath, and all the charms of rustic cabin life.

-Fully equip chef style kitchen, full bath with modern-vintage tub/shower combo, outside shower with a double shower head (May-Oct), year-round usability and comfort with central ac/heat, a beautiful stone fireplace and two private bedrooms with screened in french doors leading out to a wrap around deck that sits over the lake in the tree tops.
+Fully equip chef style kitchen, full bath with updated classic looking tub/shower combo, outside shower with a double shower head (May-Oct), year-round usability and comfort with central ac/heat, beautiful stone fireplace and two private bedrooms each with screened patio doors leading out to a wrap around deck that sits over the lake in the tree tops.

-This is a lakefront property so you can swim, canoe, fish, hike, bring or rent your own boat (there's a ramp on the lake and we have a dock), ice fish, go cross country skiing, downhill skiing, snowshoeing, visit local wineries, the casino and so much more.
+This is a lakefront property.
+June - Sept we supply a canoe, SUP and floating diving dock.
+You can swim, bike, fish, hike, bring or rent your own kayak, paddleboat, boat (there's a ramp on the lake and we have a dock), ice fish, cross country ski, downhill ski, snowshoe, visit local wineries, shops, casinos and so much more.
 There is something to do every season of the year indoors and outdoors here no matter the weather!

 We have many wonderful local restaurants within a 15-30 minute drive in charming towns like ours (Luck), Balsam Lake, Amery, Cumberland, St. Croix Falls, Frederic and Osceola.
 We are also a convenient 1.5 hour drive from the Minneapolis/St.Paul Int'l Airport.

-Rental of our cabin includes DIRECTV, wireless internet, a stock of DVD's, games, cards, puzzles, children's toys, towels, linens, a coffee maker and grinder, extensive kitchen set-up with nearly everything you should need to cook and bake, an outdoor propane grill, trash bags, dish sponge, dish soap, dishwasher detergent and toilet paper.
+Rental of our cabin includes DIRECTV, wireless fiberoptic internet, a stock of DVD's, games, cards, puzzles, children's toys, towels, linens, a coffee maker and grinder, extensive kitchen set-up with nearly everything you should need to cook and bake, an outdoor natural wood charcoal burning grill, trash bags, dish sponge, dish soap, dishwasher detergent and toilet paper.

 You will need to supply your own firewood (must be local - available locally in bundles), personal health and beauty products (including bug spray and sunscreen) and all food and beverages.

-Vacation sleeping arrangements accommodate a max. of 6 people (3 Queen Beds = 2 private bedrooms and 1 pull-out sofa in Living Room).
-We typically limit adult groups to 4 and only allow 6 if two are children under age 12.
+Vacation sleeping arrangements accommodate a max. of six (6) people (3 Queen Beds = 2 private bedrooms and 1 pull-out sofa in Living Room).
+We usually limit adult groups to four (4) and allow the max. of six (6) when children are included in the count.

-One dog is welcome with advance permission and a nominal cleaning fee of $50 per pet.
+One dog is welcome with advance permission and a nominal cleaning fee of $50.
 Two dogs have been known to be considered with further discussion.
+Each dog is $50.

 In Polk County, there is always something great to do -- especially in the great outdoors.
 Polk County is an all season vacation destination with a natural landscape found nowhere else in the world.
 The Saint Croix National Scenic Riverway frames their backyard and hiking boots, kayaks, bicycles, paddleboats are your keys to explore this national treasure.
 They claim the oldest state park in Wisconsin -- Interstate Park.
 They are also home to one of the newest state parks -- Straight Lake State Park and a new state trail -- Stower Seven Lakes Trail.